microlinkhq/www/src/pages/blog/custom-rules.md

 <Figcaption>A simple way to get the selector could be copy it directly from DevTools.</Figcaption>

-The way to specify seletors is jQuery-like, so you can specify the selector using:
+The way to specify selectors is jQuery-like, so you can specify the selector using:

 - An HTML tag, e.g. `img`.
 - An CSS class or pseudo class, id or data-attribute, e.g. `.avatar`.